Invest in the Future of Seaweed Farming.

 Over 122 hectares of suitable coastal areas have been mapped for expansion.

-Here in the UK Ulva sea farms are hot on their tails; however, instead of growing Ulva on lines, we are growing Ulva Lactuca in our specially designed floating pens, growing up to twenty tons of Ulva biomass per pen per season.
+Here in the UK, Ulva Sea Farms grow Ulva in our specially designed pens, which can produce up to twenty tons of Ulva biomass per pen per season.
 That’s a lot of Ulva!

 Why Ulva Is a Farming Game-Changer